efthymiosD/preference-service/README.md

 The task:

-·  Create a Restful service named Preference Service which will connect to the database in order to persist for a given user property name e.g. "show_one_time_confirmation_page".
+·  Create a Restful service named Preference Service which will connect to the database in order to persist a given user property name e.g. "show_one_time_confirmation_page".

 ·  Preference Service API should take 3 attributes as an input: ClientID, ApplicationID, PropertyName.